wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab3.md

 - Manually refresh dashboard data by clicking on **Stop Refresh** button.
 As the result, the **time since last refresh** will be restarted.

-## 2.2 Supervisor permissions and remote agent logout
+## 2.2 Permissions and remote agent logout

 >Here we go through the newly added dashboard.
 We will learn how to change supervisor permissions and how to manually log out agents by using a supervisor account.